 Another large source of organic material for recycling is yard waste.
 According to the USEPA report, Characterization of Municipal Solid Waste in the United States: 2009 Update, it is estimated that yard waste makes up 13.7% of the solid waste generated nationwide.
 It was estimated that nearly 1.1 million tons of yard waste were recycled in New York State in 2009.
 Composting and chipping are cost-effective ways of turning leaves, brush, grass clippings, plant wastes, and other organic materials into useful products like compost and mulch.
 These are low cost and easy to manage ways to produce materials for use as peat, topsoil, mulches, and other soil amendments.
 Since a great deal of yard waste is often already collected separately, waste recycling provides a practical solution for communities to more effectively manage a significant portion of their solid waste stream.

 Food residual wastes from institutions such as hospitals, prisons, nursing homes, amusement parks, etc., or residuals generated from industrial sources such as grain, bakery, dairy, candy, animal feed industries, etc., also make up a large portion of organic waste recycled in New York State.
-In New York State the Department estimates that food scraps represent nearly 18% of the MSW generated each year.
+DEC estimates that food scraps represent nearly 18% of the MSW generated each year in New York.